The Department of Information Technology implements and manages the County’s information technology assets, projects and infrastructure.

-The IT Department is responsible for gathering information about our user’s technology needs, identify solutions, implementation, support, training, and allocating resources to meet those needs.
+Our goal is to help the County’s programs and services successfully meet their business objectives while enabling information technology innovation.
+We accomplish this by gathering information about our user’s technology needs, identifying solutions, and facilitating the implementation, support, training, and ongoing resources needed to meet those needs.

-Help Desk Services: Provides first call for help for hardware and software problems to all Anoka County departments.
+- Help Desk: Provides first call for help for hardware and software problems to all Anoka County departments.